qiskit-community/qiskit-js/README.md

 ## Structure

-:handbag: This repository include next tools.
-Please visit the specific documentation you need:
+:handbag: The components of this repository are exposed as these libraries:

-- @qiskit/cli: Meta-package, documented in this file.
-It includes a command line client, which is your friend if you want to play with some OpenQASM circuits (in the Quantum Experience or the local simulator) without having to use any other programming language.
-Moreover, all involved libraries are also provided:
+- @qiskit/sdk: Meta-package, documented in this file.
+It also includes a command line client, which is your friend if you want to play with some OpenQASM circuits (in the Quantum Experience or the local simulator) without having to use any other programming language.
 - [@qiskit/qasm](./packages/qiskit-qasm): [OpenQASM](https://github.com/IBM/qiskit-openqasm) stuff, including the parser.
 - [@qiskit/qe](./packages/qiskit-qe): To send circuits to the Quantum Experience.
 - [@qiskit/sim](./packages/qiskit-sim): Local simulator for OpenQASM circuits.